Punkinhead

 Punkinhead, "the sad little bear", was a rubbery toy bear with a tuft of unruly orange hair.
 He was designed and developed into a storybook character by Canadian cartoonist Charles Thorson.
 The bears were manufactured by Merrythought company.

-Punkinhead was the main character in a series of children's books published by the T. Eaton Company, a large department store in Toronto, Ontario.
-To promote the sale of the stuffed bear and the books, the store created a song about him and sold recordings of it.
+Punkinhead was created by the T. Eaton Company, who were hoping to emulate the success Montgomery Ward had with Rudolph the Red-Nosed Reindeer.
+Once the Eaton's marketing department had developed the initial concept, Thorson was commissioned to flesh out the idea.
+Thorson chose the name 'Punkinhead' as it was his nickname for his son.

+In 1947, Punkinhead made his debut in the Toronto Santa Claus Parade.
+As Eaton's had been the longtime sponsor of the parade, Punkinhead was quickly declared the parade's mascot.
+When cheers for Punkinhead got as loud as the cheers for Santa, Punkinhead soon got to ride in Santa's sleigh alongside Santa Claus.
+Punkinhead's popularity began to wane by the early-1960s, but Punkinhead remained the parade's mascot until Eaton's ended their involvement with the parade in 1982.

-Punkinhead became associated with Eaton's Christmas advertising.
-In 1947, Punkinhead appeared in Toronto's Santa Claus parade.
+Punkinhead became a fixture of Eaton's Christmas advertising.
 The character also appeared on many of Eaton's toys, accessories and clothing.
 Among them were kitchenware items such as bowls and mugs, furniture such as chairs and rocking horses, and clothing such as toques and mittens.

+Punkinhead had a song written about him and Eaton's sold recordings of it.
+Wilf Carter even recorded a version for his Christmas album.

+Eaton's briefly resurrected the character in 1992, hoping to play on nostalgia.

 The Punkinhead doll and books have become collector's items.